-As mentioned above, Australian Cattle Dog owners can influence floppy ears to behave more like a prick ear.
-ACD owners can use materials like cardboard and tape to gently guide the ears erect.
-In extreme cases, surgery is performed to alter the skin and cartilage to force the ear to stand.
-The latter procedure is becoming less common, believed inhumane, and even illegal in certain countries.
+Australian Cattle Dog owners can influence floppy ears to behave more like a prick ear.
+ACD owners sometimes use materials like cardboard and tape to gently guide the ears erect.
+In extreme cases, surgery is performed to force the ear to stand.
+The latter procedure is becoming less common, believed to be inhumane, and even illegal in certain countries.

 In Cattle Dogs, the ears can be a reflection of the activity or mood.
-For example, when performing herding tasks, both ears are up (see Cattle Dog training right photo below) or back in a protective position when biting the heels of the cattle or sheep (see Cattle Dog training left photo below).
+For example, when performing herding tasks, both ears are up (see right photo below) or back in a defensive position when biting the heels of the cattle or sheep (see left photo below).
 Cattle dog ears can also be back and down.
 I like to call this position the Dobby, the House-elf look (Harry Potter character) when my Heelers are acting shy or guilty.
-Or my favorite, one up and one down, when my ACDs are reclining and panting, satisfied after a run, a game of ball or frisbee catch.
+Or my favorite, one up and one down, when my ACDs are reclining and panting, satisfied after a run, a game of ball, or a frisbee catch.

 No matter which type of ears your Cattle Dog inherits, they will likely live up to their reputation as highly intelligent, watchful, loyal, hardworking canines.